Sturgis Bank & Trust Company Personal Internet Banking BillPay service has been updated with many convenient and timesaving features.

 - Carry only those items you need.

-- Immediately report lost or stolen credit cards and checks.
+- Immediately report lost or stolen credit cards, debit cards and checks.

-- Don't preprint personal data on your checks.
+- Don't preprint personal information on your checks.

 - Be alert to telephone scams.